Generating Ray Class Fields of Real Quadratic Fields via Complex Equiangular Lines: Abstract

 \section{Abstract}

-Let~$K$ be a real quadratic field.
-For certain~$K$ with sufficiently small discriminant we produce explicit unit generators for specific ray class fields of~$K$ using a numerical method that arose in the study of complete sets of equiangular lines in~$\hild$ (known in quantum information as symmetric informationally complete measurements or \SICs).
-The construction in low dimensions suggests a general recipe for producing unit generators in infinite towers of ray class fields above arbitrary~$K$ and we summarise this in a conjecture.
-Such explicit generators are notoriously difficult to find, so this recipe may be of some interest.

-In a forthcoming paper we shall publish promising results of numerical comparisons between the logarithms of these canonical units and the values of~$L$-functions associated to the extensions, following the programme laid out in the Stark Conjectures.
+For certain real quadratic fields~$K$ with sufficiently small discriminant we produce explicit unit generators for specific ray class fields of~$K$ using a numerical method that arose in the study of complete sets of equiangular lines in~$\hild$ (known in quantum information as symmetric informationally complete measurements or \SICs).
+The construction in low dimensions suggests a general recipe for producing unit generators in infinite towers of ray class fields above arbitrary real quadratic~$K$, and we summarise this in a conjecture.
+There are indications~\cite{kopp,kopp2} that the logarithms of these canonical units are related to the values of~$L$-functions associated to the extensions, following the programme laid out in the Stark Conjectures.

-Let $D\geq 2$ be a square-free integer with corresponding real quadratic field $K=\bQ(\sqrt D)$.
-Using class field theory, many questions about the abelian extensions of $K$ can be reduced to arithmetic in the corresponding ring of integers $\bZ_K$.
-But in contrast to the abelian extensions of $\bQ$, of imaginary quadratic fields~\cite{harv}, or more generally, of CM fields~\cite{ShimuraTaniyama}, it is still not known how to construct explicit generators for the abelian extensions of an arbitrary real quadratic field.